Ahtahkakoop Cree Nation: History

-Reserve

-Ahtahkakoop 104 (2006 population 1,101) is a Cree First Nations reserve in Shell Lake, Saskatchewan, Canada.
-It is one of the few settlements in Saskatchewan where the population is increasing in number.
-Between 2001 and 2006, according to the census, the reserve grew by 0.2%, or 2 people.
-The current population of all the settlements is 1,924th out of 5,008.
-Geographically, it is enclaved within the rural municipality of Canwood No. 494.

 Geography and environment

-Ahtahkakoop Cree Nation's reserve is registered as Ahtahkakoop Indian Reserve NO.104.
+Ahtahkakoop Cree Nation's reserve is registered as Ahtahkakoop Indian Reserve NO. 104.
 It is located at 72 km north-west of Prince Albert, taking up 17347.3 ha.
 Ahtahkakoop Cree Nation joined the Reserve Land and Environmental Management Program and First Nation Land Management Act in 2015.
 Government is increasing the land holdings to pursue land development opportunities.
 While traditional lands and cultural sites are protected from development.

 Government

 First Nations Elections Act is the election system used by Ahtahkakoop Cree Nation.
 Average length of time served in role of chief and council members is approximately 8 years.
 Every year two General Band Meetings will be held.
 Ahtahkakoop Cree Nation's General Assessment Score (2015-2016) is 10.3.
 Compared with 2012 the score decreased by 4.5.
 The percentage of eligible voters among the nation is 44.8% in 2017.
 Following is the table of current officials.